magento/devdocs/guides/v2.3/magento-functional-testing-framework/contribution-guidelines.md

 <div class="bs-callout bs-callout-info" markdown="1">
 Before creating an issue, please do the following:

-1. Read the [issue reporting guidelines] to learn how to create an issue that can be processed in a timely manner.
+1. Read the [issue reporting guidelines][issue reporting] to learn how to create an issue that can be processed in a timely manner.
 2. Check the documentation to make sure the behavior you are reporting is really a bug, not a feature.
 3. Check the [existing issues] to make sure you are not duplicating somebody’s work.
 </div>